pulgamecanica/slidespeak-coding-challenge-2024/backend/README.md

 	- file: file.pptx

 ##### NOTE:
-	I am happy :D !!!
-	I learnt something new!
-	How to make a test with postman when a post requires a named file parameter.
+	How to make a test with postman when a post requires a named file parameter?
 	You should go to postman and change the request to a post.
 	Then on the Body section choose form-data.
 	Then hover on the `Key` section and choose "File" on the dropdown.